Youssef Amyn: Iraq senior team

 On 16 November 2023, Amyn made his senior debut for Iraq as a substitute against Indonesia in a FIFA World Cup qualifier, scoring a goal in a 5–1 win.
 He was called up to the 2023 AFC Asian Cup, and featured in all 4 matches as Iraq were knocked out of the tournament by Jordan in the round of 16.

 Personal life

 Amyn is the older brother of footballer Arian Amyn.
+Amyn is of Kurdish descent, both parents being from Darbandikhan.